volta-cli/rfcs/text/0000-toolchain.md

 ```
 notion install surge
 ```
-Assuming the `surge` tool selects Node 11.4.0 in its `"platform"` manifest (it's OK if not; more details below), the CLI tool is installed in the user toolchain and pinned to Node 11.4.0.
+In this user story, the `surge` tool is published with `"engines": "11"` in its manifest, and at the time the command is run, the latest 11.x version of Node is 11.4.0.
+The CLI tool is installed in the user toolchain with Node 11.4.0 set as its default engine.

 From this point on, unless the user changes their toolchain, running
 ```